- 606001 - In-State Travel

 - Mileage may be claimed from the traveler's home to the destination or from the campus to the destination, whichever is the lesser distance.
 The distance may be computed from the traveler's home if travel begins or ends before or after normal work hours or on a scheduled day off.

-- The standard mileage reimbursement rate is $.50 per mile for travel completed on or after January 1, 2010.
+- The standard mileage reimbursement rate is $.565 per mile for travel completed after April 1, 2013.

 Multiple Fiscal Year Travel - Travel that begins before June 30 and is completed after July 1 is defined as multiple fiscal year travel.
 Travel may be charged to either fiscal year.
 Early registration payments and BTA charges for travel beginning after July 1 can be charged to the prior year with submission of the proper travel documents.
 The actual subsistence, lodging, and other pay-as-you-go expenses (ground transportation, parking, tolls, etc.) must be charged to the new fiscal year.
 Consult the fiscal schedule deadline for details.